nombrekeff/wallas-gh/docs/readme.md

 on_delete:
   ...
 on_issues:
-  # List of filters, see Filtering further down
+  # List of matchers, see Matching further down
   - match:
       status: opened
     do:
       - create:
           what: issue_comment